-It’s always interested me that ghosts have traditionally been portrayed as nuisance-like caricatures; existing on a plain separate from humans.
+It’s always interested me that ghosts have traditionally been portrayed as nuisance-like creatures; existing on a plain separate from humans.
 With our limited senses and attention we are often unaware of their very real presence and influence in our lives.
 These ghosts have a static, cartoon embodiment in our culture, but in reality they are more akin to shape-shift; appearing in a vast array of forms.

-My work is largely in actualizing the many versions of ghosts that exist here; those embedded in the experiences we create and thrive off of – both with one another and in connection with self.
+My work is largely in actualizing the many versions of ghosts that exist here; those embedded within the experiences we create, both with one another and in connection with self.